UniversalDependencies/docs/_qpm/dep/fixed.md

 ---

- [fixed]() dependency is one of the three relations used for multiword expressions.
-More particularly, it  is used for certain fixed grammaticized expressions that behave like function words or short adverbials.
-Usually fixed multi-word expressions are annotated in a flat structure, where all subsequent words in the expression are attached to the first one, using the label fixed, while they should not have any internal modification:
+The  [fixed]() dependency   is used for certain fixed grammaticized expressions (they can be considered multiword expressions) that behave like function words or short adverbials.
+Usually fixed multi-word expressions are annotated in a flat structure, where all subsequent words in the expression are attached to the first one with the relation [fixed]().

 ~~~ sdparse
 kakvóto da je,  dójde sas námi